-EMI in the circuit’s environment is one source of electrical noise.
-EMI induces or couples unwanted electrical signals into the circuit.
-It is desirable to filter out the unwanted noise signals without significantly affecting the desired signal.
-Environmental sources of EMI often create an independent return path (ground path) for the electrical noise signals.
+E.M.I. in the circuit’s environment is one source of electrical noise.
+E.M.I. induces Common Mode Choke or couples unwanted electrical signals into the circuit.
+It is Product Page desirable to filter out the unwanted noise signals without significantly affecting the desired signal.
+Environmental sources Power Inductors, Chokes of E.M.I. often create an independent return path (ground path) & Reactors FAQs for the electrical noise signals.
 The return path of the desired signal is a different path.
-Because there are two different return paths, a Common Mode Choke can be used to significantly reduce or block the unwanted noise signal at the load without significant reduction in the desired signal.
+Because there are two different return paths, a Common Mode Choke can be used to significantly block (hence reduce) the unwanted noise signal (at the load) without significant reduction in the desired signal.

 A.C.
 Power Lines

 A.C.
 Power Lines provide a good example.
 They are known to carry significant levels of electrical noise.
 Their long length gives environmental E.M.I. ample opportunity to generate unwanted electrical noise into the power lines.